Fresenius (company): History

 The company was founded by Eduard Fresenius in 1912.

-In 1946, Fresenius died.
-Else Kröner, his foster-daughter and protégée, who was still in pharmacy school at the time, inherited the company.
-Else Kröner rescued the company from significant debts by laying off the majority of staff and restructuring the business.
+Fresenius died in 1946.
+His foster-daughter and protégée, Else Kröner, inherited the company after completing pharmacy school.
+Kröner rescued the company from significant debts by laying off the majority of staff and restructuring the business.
 Kröner died in 1988.
-Kröner's will left all of her assets to the Else Kröner-Fresenius-Foundation, which funds medical research.
+Kröner's will left all of her assets to the Else Kröner-Fresenius Foundation for medical research funding.